 The IL ensures that there is effective communication and participation between the institution and AZA’s TAG and SSP Programs.
 It is assumed that all decisions/votes made by the IL are approved by the Institutional Director.
 The IL designates IRs and keeps the institution’s IR list current.
 The IL serves as the default IR for any TAG or SSP Program which does not have an IR designated and is required to respond accordingly.
 The IL works with Program Leaders and IRs to ensure that their institution fully participates in all associated TAG and SSP Programs, and if necessary, will meet in conflict resolution processes.

 The IR is the primary contact between his/her institution and the Program Leader of the TAG and SSP Programs to which s/he has been designated.
 The IR is responsible for maintaining open communication between the TAG and SSP Program and the institution, communicating to the Program Leader on behalf of the institution, and participating in TAG and SSP Program communications and activities.
 Each institution is represented by one IR for each TAG and SSP Program in which the institution participates.

-The Wildlife Conservation and Management Committee (WCMC) supports the development, promotion, evaluation, and management of the Association of Zoos and Aquariums’ (AZA) cooperative Animal Programs, including 45 Taxon Advisory Groups (TAGs) and nearly 500 AZA Animal Programs.
-The WCMC ensures superior animal care, management, and sustainability within AZA’s Animal Programs, and collaborates with other AZA Committees and global zoological associations to achieve these goals.
-Each TAG is assigned a WCMC Liaison to provide general assistance to the TAG’s Animal Program oversight and operation, and ensure the TAG maintains consistent communication with their Program Leaders, especially with respect to building sustainable populations.
+The Animal Population Management (APM) Committee supports the development, promotion, evaluation, and management of the Association of Zoos and Aquariums’ (AZA) cooperative Animal Programs, including 45 Taxon Advisory Groups (TAGs) and nearly 500 AZA Animal Programs.
+The APM Committee ensures superior animal care, management, and sustainability within AZA’s Animal Programs, and collaborates with other AZA Committees and global zoological associations to achieve these goals.
+Each TAG is assigned an APM Committee Liaison to provide general assistance to the TAG’s Animal Program oversight and operation, and ensure the TAG maintains consistent communication with their Program Leaders, especially with respect to building sustainable populations.